-After the World Health Organization (WHO) officially declared the COVID-19 disease a pandemic on March 11, you might question whether flying during the coronavirus outbreak is safe.
-As the infection rate rises, hundreds of thousands of people are canceling or rebooking their flights for a later date — but that doesn't mean you should rush to cancel yours just yet.
+After the World Health Organization (WHO) officially declared the COVID-19 disease a pandemic, you might question whether flying during the coronavirus outbreak is safe.
+With nonessential travel between many countries banned, you might be grappling with the potential dangers of traveling during the pandemic.
 If you do choose to fly during the coronavirus outbreak, doctors agree on a number of strategies for keeping yourself healthy.

 Keep in mind that the State Department is advising all Americans to avoid international travel right now.
 "In countries where commercial departure options remain available, U.S. citizens who live in the United States should arrange for immediate return to the United States, unless they are prepared to remain abroad for an indefinite period," the department's travel advisories site warns.
 "U.S. citizens who live abroad should avoid all international travel."
 Here's how major U.S. airlines are responding:

 - Domestic capacity in July 2020 is at about 55% of domestic flight capacity during July 2019, meaning only 55% of flights are taking off compared to the same time last year.

 - International flight capacity is at about 20% compared to available service in July 2019.